5 Best Infant Life Jackets, Tested by a Dad and Baby

 In a nutshell:

-Based on firsthand product testing both in and out of the water, we selected Overton’s Infant Nylon Life Vest as the overall best infant life jacket.
-Its buoyancy, ease of use and quality materials make it a reliable choice at a great value.
+Based on firsthand product testing both in and out of the water and advice from an infant safety expert, we selected Overton’s Infant Nylon Life Vest as the overall best infant life jacket.
+Its buoyancy, ease of use and high-quality materials make it a reliable choice at a great value.

-Whether you’re boating, swimming, or just hanging by the pool, nothing is more paramount than the safety of your kids when around water.
-Benjamin Hoffman, MD, president of the American Academy of Pediatrics (AAP), told us, “Any child on a boat on water should always be in a life jacket—no questions asked, no exceptions.”
-Drowning is the single leading cause of accidental death for children ages 1 to 4, according to the American Academy of Pediatrics—but the AAP has developed layers of protection to help parents and caregivers prevent these tragedies.
+Whether you’re boating, swimming or just hanging by the pool, nothing is more paramount than the safety of your kids when around water.
+Benjamin Hoffman, MD, president of the American Academy of Pediatrics (AAP), told us: “Any child on a boat on water should always be in a life jacket—no questions asked, no exceptions.”
+Drowning is the single leading cause of accidental death for children ages 1 to 4, according to the AAP—but the organization has developed layers of protection to help parents and caregivers stop these tragedies.
 One of the key prevention factors they recommend?
 Wearing a life jacket.

-As a dad of two young sons who frequents the beach and pool year-round, I know choosing the right life jacket can feel like a heavy task.
-To make things easier for you, I researched the top products on the market today and tested seven of them with my own 9-month-old son.
-Below you’ll find the five vests that performed best in the water.
+As a dad of two young sons who frequents the beach and pool year-round, I know choosing the right baby life jacket can feel like a heavy task.
+To make things easier for you, I researched the top products on the market today and tested seven of them with my 9-month-old son.

-I tested seven life jackets with my 9-month-old son (approximately 20 lbs.).
-He wore each life jacket in and out of the water, and I assessed each product for ease of use, fit, safety features, style and design and value for money.
+- I tested seven life jackets with my 9-month-old son (who’s approximately 20 lbs.).
+He wore them in and out of the water, and I assessed each product for ease of use, fit, safety features, style and design and value for money.

-Every family’s experience with a product is unique, which is why we conducted exhaustive market research, scouring forums and message boards and reading user reviews to see how these infant life jackets worked for a broad spectrum of families.
+- Because every family’s experience is unique, we conducted exhaustive market research, scouring forums and message boards and reading user reviews to see how these infant life jackets worked for a broad spectrum of families nationwide.

 Overall best infant life jacket